 The book I’m writing was intended as a memoir but has become more like an epistle of faith.
-Looking across my history and the history of my family from the outside in, I see patterns and meanings I didn’t see when I was looking from the inside out.
+Looking across my history and the history of my family from the outside-in, I can see patterns and meanings I didn’t see when I was looking from the inside-out.
 It is being written like a letter not from my persona’s usual view, but more as if spoken from some inner voice, seen by inner eyes, uncontrived and unplanned.
-Whatever comes to me that rings true and real, I write it down.
-If it has value, it will stay.
-If it is meaningless or useless, it will be discarded.
-These things take care of themselves.
+Whatever comes to me from this source, I write it down.
+If it has value, if it that rings true and real, it will stay.
+If it should turn out to be unimportant, it will discard itself along the way–these things take care of themselves.
 All of my poetry came this way – as gifts of grace, never as the product of conscious endeavor, craft, or intention.
-I trust the soundless voice that speaks, much more than I trust my own limited and conflicted intellect.
+I trust the soundless voice that speaks much more than I trust my own limited and conflicted intellect.

 When I was in my twenties, an artist and a fledgling poet, I said to God “Make me your instrument.”
 Maybe God will finally do that, or maybe that’s the One who placed the desire there to begin with.
 Either way, the prayer has not really changed much, for I have learned and relearned that by myself I can do little of real importance or significance.
 But when I’m driven to the page by that unnamed voice, something clear and clean and beautiful emerges into the light of ordinary day.
 In that moment, the ordinariness, the stories, the simple truths of life become what they have always been, but unseen: they become sacred.
 My response to this can only be awe, wonder, and gratefulness.